craigmiller160/jaxrs-oauth2-utils/docs/INTEGRATING.md

 ## Add Path to Resource

-For JAX RS resource scanning, the path to the resources needs to be added:
+For JAX RS resource scanning, the path to the resources and other providers needs to be set.
+For example, in a Jersey `ResourceConfig`, this is how it would be registered:

 ```
-io.craigmiller160.jaxrs.oauth2.resource
+packages("io.craigmiller160.jaxrs.oauth2")
 ```